telefonicaid/perseo-fe/documentation/development.md

 npm run prettier
 ```

-To ensure consistent markdown formatting run the following:
+To ensure consistent Markdown formatting run the following:

 ```bash
 # Use git-bash on Windows